All about our disc brakes

 Which rotor do I need?

-We offer one type of rotor (disc) in the four most used sizes: 140, 160, 180 and 203mm.
+We offer one type of rotor (disc) in four sizes: 140, 160, 180 and 203 mm.
 So, you can always find the right size of rotor for your bike.
 When you need or want to change your rotors to another size, you can do so with our adapters.
 With these parts you can make the necessary adjustments to the caliper of your bike.
 Check out our rotor and adapter assortment here: